R. Nicholas Burns: Private service

-After leaving government service Burns started working for the Cohen Group, a consultancy and lobbying organization for arms manufacturers.
+After leaving government service Burns started working for the Cohen Group, an international business consulting firm.

-At the Harvard Kennedy School, Burns has taught courses in diplomacy, American foreign policy, and international politics.
+At Harvard Kennedy School, Burns has taught courses in diplomacy, American foreign policy, and international politics.
 He is a strong advocate for diplomacy, and has argued that the United States "should make a very strong effort to get to the negotiating table with Iran".
 Burns is also an active speaker on the lecture circuit and in 2013 gave the lecture at the year's installment of the Waldo Family Lecture Series on International Relations at Old Dominion University.

 Burns said that NSA whistleblower Edward Snowden is a traitor: "He went to China and Russia.
 That is why I dislike Snowden".
 On the 2012 Benghazi attack, Burns defended Secretary of State Clinton, saying "I find it distasteful that Benghazi has been politicized."
 He endorsed Hillary Clinton's campaign for president.

-Burns was a foreign policy adviser for the Joe Biden 2020 presidential campaign, and was an informal adviser to Hillary Clinton 2016 presidential campaign.
-As a Bush advisor Burns supported the Iraq War, though today he calls it “a pretty serious blunder.”
-He is also the director of the Aspen Strategy Group, a forum of establishment foreign policy thinkers.
+Burns was a foreign policy adviser for the Joe Biden 2020 presidential campaign, and was an informal adviser to the Hillary Clinton 2016 presidential campaign.
+As a Bush advisor, Burns supported the Iraq War, though today he calls it "a pretty serious blunder."
+He is director of the Aspen Strategy Group, a forum of establishment foreign policy thinkers.

 Burns has also consulted and given paid speeches for the employees of Goldman Sachs, Bank of America, State Street, CitiBank, Honeywell, and a number of other companies, universities, and associations.

 Ambassador to China

-In August 2021, Burns was nominated by the Biden Administration to serve as Ambassador to China.
+In August 2021, Burns was nominated by the Biden administration to serve as Ambassador to China.
 The Senate Foreign Relations Committee held hearings on his nomination on October 20, 2021.
 The committee favorably reported his nomination to the Senate floor on November 3, 2021.
-Republican Senator Marco Rubio had stalled Burns' nomination, citing his business relationships in China.
+Republican Senator Marco Rubio had stalled Burns's nomination, citing his business relationships in China.

 Burns was confirmed by the Senate on December 16, 2021, by a vote of 75–18.
 He presented his credentials to Chinese Foreign Minister Wang Yi on April 1, 2022.
-Unlike other nations, China's head of state, Xi Jinping, does not receive the credentials of foreign ambassadors.
+He also presented his credentials to Chinese president Xi Jinping on April 25, 2023.

+Burns was involved in the June 2023 meeting between American and Chinese officials, including US Secretary of State Antony Blinken and China's Foreign Minister Qin Gang, that aimed to re-establish diplomatic communications after the bilateral relationship had worsened in preceding years and months, including after the US downing of a Chinese high-altitude balloon in February 2023.

+Email breach

+In July 2023, it was reported that Burns's email account had been hacked in a breach of Microsoft emails by the Chinese government.

+On February 3, 2025, The Cohen Group announced that Burns will rejoin as a vice chair on February 17, 2025.

 Personal life

-Burns speaks fluent French and is proficient in Arabic and Greek.
-He and his wife have three daughters.
+Burns and his wife Elizabeth Baylies have three daughters and two grandchildren.